aliafsahnoudeh/tinyurl-vue/README.md

 <br/>
 <br/>
 ### Some note:
-This project generate and save urls in local storage, in real definatly it needs a server to sotre and fetch data from it.
+This project generates and save urls in local storage, in real defiantly it needs a server to store and fetch data from it.
 <br/>
 <br/>
 ### Dependencies: